Italian PM to call confidence vote as government nears collapse

 A spokesman for the president's office said the head of state, who has repeatedly said he does not want a return to the polls, had given Letta his full support to seek the backing of cabinet and parliament.

-Opinion polls suggest the two main blocs in parliament have roughly equal support among voters and under Italy's widely criticised electoral system, any new election would probably produce another stalemate.
+Opinion polls suggest the two main blocs in parliament have roughly equal support among voters and under Italy's widely criticized electoral system, any new election would probably produce another stalemate.

 If Letta, who has a commanding majority in the lower house, can secure the backing of a few dozen Senators among PDL rebels or opposition parties including the anti-establishment 5-Star Movement, he could form a new coalition.